Thyroid Storm & Hyperthyroidism — ICU Analysis Report

 ICU Interventions

-Race finding: Black/African American patients are significantly over-represented in the readmitted group (35.2% vs 11.0%, p<0.001).
-This is a novel finding warranting further investigation — possible contributors include disparities in access to outpatient endocrinology, lower rates of definitive treatment, and known disparities in Graves' disease management.
+Race finding: Black/African American patients are significantly over-represented in the readmitted group (35.2% vs 10.9%, p<0.001).
+Possible contributors include disparities in access to outpatient endocrinology, lower rates of definitive treatment, and known disparities in Graves' disease management.

 ← Scroll horizontally →